supervisely/developer-portal/app-development/neural-network-integration/inference-with-gui/customize-gui-template.md

 ### gui.get_model_source()

-Method will return the type of tab user selected - `Pretrained models` or `Custom models`.
+This method returns the type of tab that the user selected, either `Pretrained models` or `Custom models`.

 ```python
 source_type = self.gui.get_model_source()